 You’re about to discover why juicing is so popular!
-The benefits of fresh juiced fruits and vegetables are amazing, the taste just can’t be beat, and with a new generation of juice machines it’s quicker, easier and more affordable than ever before!
+The benefits of freshly juiced fruits and vegetables are amazing, the taste just can’t be topped, and with a new generation of juice machines, it’s quicker, easier, and more affordable than ever before!

-First, let’s address two common questions: what’s the difference between juice and a smoothie, and can I make juice with a blender?
+First, let’s address two common questions: what’s the difference between juice and a smoothie, and can juice be made with a blender?

 Special juice appliances separate the juice from everything else which is known as the pulp and comprised mostly of fiber.
-Pulp adds calories so juice is a favorite for weight loss and cleansing.
-By contrast a smoothie is everything – juice, skin, and all, and thus a favorite for detoxifying and as a digestive aid with its higher fiber content.
+With its clean taste and texture, pulp-free juice is considered more of a favorite for weight loss and cleansing.
+By contrast, a smoothie is everything – juice, skin, and all, and thus a favorite for detoxifying and as a digestive aid with its higher fiber content.

 More and more people are turning to fresh juice to improve their health.
-In my travels abroad I’ve even noticed a franchise known as “Joe & The Juice” that’s as popular as Starbucks in Europe.
-And speaking of Starbucks, rumor has it that they’re soon to add fresh juice to their menu!
+If you've traveled often you may have noticed a franchise known as “Joe & The Juice” that’s as popular as Starbucks in Europe and is making its way into the US, as well.
+And speaking of Starbucks, you've probably noticed they've started carrying fresh juice.

-Over a thousand scientific studies show that diets rich in fruits and vegetables, such as the Mediterranean Diet, reduce the risk of developing many illnesses including diabetes, heart disease, and even cancer.
-Certain combinations of fruits and vegetables are now known to effectively treat certain diseases such as Type II diabetes.
-And for those like myself who find it difficult to get all the recommended daily servings of fruits and vegetables, juicing is the perfect solution because just one glass is over a pound of produce!
+Numerous scientific studies show that diets rich in fruits and vegetables, such as the Mediterranean Diet, reduce the risk of developing many illnesses including diabetes, heart disease, and even cancer.
+Certain fruits and vegetables are now known to also effectively treat certain diseases such as Type II diabetes.

 And that’s not all.
-Juicing can even save you money.
-You can stop buying multivitamins and other nutritional supplements because fresh homemade juice gives you all your daily nutritional needs and more!
+Juicing might even save you money.
+You could stop buying those expensive multivitamins and other nutritional supplements because most of the same goodness can be found naturally in homemade juice.

-Even the best brand of bottled juice doesn't come close to delivering all the nutrients found in homemade juice, because any juice sold commercially must by law be heated – a process known as pasteurization – which kills many nutrients.
+Even the best brand of bottled juice doesn't come close to delivering all the nutrients found in homemade juice, because any juice sold commercially must by law be heated – a process known as pasteurization – which affects many nutrients.
 Store it and you lose even more nutrients.
-Plus many juices add sugar, colors, stabilizers and other additives which also kill nutrients.
+Plus many juices add sugar, colors, stabilizers and other additives which also kill nutritional value.

 Are There Any Dangers?

 There are some issues if you're on medication so be sure to speak with your doctor before juicing especially if you're on thyroid medications – certain foods interfere with your medication.
-And too much of the more powerful foods can upset your stomach such as greens and beets.
-For a detailed discussion of these concerns please refer to my article for a complete review.
+And too much of the more powerful foods, such as greens or beets, can upset your stomach.

-There are benefits to drinking your daily recommended serving of veggies and fruits instead of eating them as solid raw foods.
-Liquids are absorbed by the body more quickly and completely, because absorption of the many vitamins, minerals and other nutrients starts right away as soon as they enter your mouth.
-Solid food takes a slower path of absorption through the stomach and intestines, and unless you chew your food thoroughly, you don't get as much nutrition from raw as you do from its liquid form.
+Depending on the particular variety, there are benefits to drinking your daily recommended servings of veggies and fruits instead of eating them as solid raw foods.
+Liquids, in general, are absorbed by the body more quickly and completely.
+Solid food takes a slower path of absorption through the stomach and intestines, and unless you chew your food thoroughly, you don't get as much nutrition from raw as you do from liquid form in some cases.